An Antique-Led Reference

 Why a name belongs here.

 Every entry is held to one test, and the reasoning is open.
-The Standard sets out what qualifies as old-world luxury, what does not, why antiques matter, and how each designer is chosen and checked.
+The Standard sets out what qualifies as old-world luxury, what does not, why antiques matter, and how each name is chosen and checked.